hanchiang/url-shortener-backend/README.md

 # Ideas
 * Horizontal scaling: application, database and cache servers
-* Performance: Retrieve keys from redis and store in memory
 * Generate keys up front and periodically instead of on demand
 * Analytics: Track the usage of URLs
   * How many redirects per day